rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

 <img src="f0601.png" >
 </h2>

+2. All the following steps are done in a dektop kept at 525-A1.
+Note the details:
+    -   the IP is `10.230.3.154`
+    -   the username is `rajdeep`
+    -   the password is `sdn`

+> [!NOTE]
+> In case you are stuck, you may verify the corresponding step with the system with IP `10.230.3.154`

 ## 0.2 Installing packages
 Please clone the GitHub repository by using the following command in your terminal:
 ```shell